Homes in Utah

 Roof Materials and Lifespans

 The most common roofing materials used in residential construction include asphalt or fiberglass shingles, metal, and wood shingles or shakes.
+Additionally, modern materials such as synthetic shingles and energy-efficient reflective shingles have been gaining popularity.
 Review the estimated lifespan of each to determine how long your roof might last.

 Material Quality

 As with many other purchases, you get what you pay for when choosing roofing materials.
-The durability of any material can suffer if it’s poor quality.
+The durability of any material can be compromised if it has poor quality, ultimately affecting how many years a roof lasts.

 If saving money is a priority, setting your sights ahead when making material choices is essential.
-High-quality materials last longer and require fewer repairs when compared to lesser-quality materials, so spending a bit more upfront can extend the overall lifespan of your roof and cost you less in the long run.
+High-quality materials last longer and require fewer repairs compared to lower-quality materials, so spending a bit more upfront can extend the overall lifespan of your roof and ultimately save you money in the long run.

-Depending on who you hire to install or replace your roof, you may not have a choice in the material’s quality.
+Depending on who you hire to install or replace your roof, you may not have a choice in the quality of the material.
 It’s essential to look for reputable roofers who use durable, high-caliber supplies that give your roof the best chance at longevity.

 Utah Climate Factors